ins/UltimateScripts-Ps/README.md

 [![Play video](https://raw.githubusercontent.com/ins/UltimateScripts-Ps/gh-pages/i/guides.png)](https://vimeo.com/166353608)
 **Quick add Guidelines to multiple layers or a selection for quick positioning**
 - Use *selection* or *selected layers*
+- ~~Edge, Center, Rule of Thirds~~
+- **UPDATE**: 1 script does all 3 previous use case, plus more.
+You can enter one number, how many divisions you need horizontally _and_ vertically. eg:
+  0, 1 or esc - Edges only
+  2 - Edges and Centerlines
-- Edge, Center, Rule of Thirds
+  3 - Rule of Thirds
+  4 - 4x4 grid
+  5 - you get it...

 ---